Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 8: How long before I feel results?

-Many people notice small changes within a few days.
-It may begin with moments of calm or reduced irritation.
+Answer: Many notice subtle changes within a few days—moments of calm or less irritation.

-Real Results: By day four, I felt I was falling asleep more quickly.
-After a week, my family noticed my mood was brighter in the mornings.
+Real Results: By day four I fell asleep more quickly; after a week my family said I seemed calmer in the mornings.

 Takeaway: Expect subtle but real changes within the first week.